You can learn more about a variety of technology related topics by collaborating with others on-line and with our government related partners.

 Procurement and Contracting - ITSOURCING

 Follow timely information on this list including: new contract awards, planned procurements, legislative implementation of contracting initiatives, planned and upcoming events and special projects (such as bulk purchases).
-Any employee of an organization eligible to utilize DIR contracts may subscribe.
+Any employee of an organization eligible to purchase off of DIR contracts may subscribe.

 Project Managers in Texas Government - TX-PM Project Management